The Best State Fair in All 50 States

 The Ohio State Fair, held every late July/early August in Columbus, is one of the largest state fairs in the United States and seems to consistently make it onto many lists of the “best state fairs.”
 In 2015, attendance was 982,305, the fair’s highest 12-day attendance on record.
 The Travel Channel says that “in addition to agriculture, the Ohio State Fair in Columbus is heavy on entertainment where you can hear the likes of Gavin DeGraw, Jason Aldean or see a new star born during Ohio Idol.”
 Of course, some people go for the gator on a stick and other novelty foods.

 But if you’re looking to do something a bit more eclectic in Ohio, you can head over to the Ohio River Sternwheel Festival in Marietta, which celebrates the riverboat heritage for which Marietta is well-known.
 Sternwheel boats are engine-driven paddle boats with the paddle-wheel at the stern.
 The first Ohio River Sternwheel Festival took place the weekend after Labor Day in 1976.
 Over the years, this festival has grown tremendously, attracting an estimated 100,000 people to the Marietta area during the weekend for a weekend of family-oriented entertainment, including the coronation of “Little Miss and Little Mr. Sternwheel,” a “Rollin’ Oldies Car Show,” and a photography contest.
-Learn about some surprising contests you didn’t know you could win.

 There’s a festival almost every weekend in Oklahoma, but the Oklahoma State Fair is known among locals as a can’t-miss event.
 This year’s will take place September 13 through 23 and will include: